ArcBees/dev-site/site/src/main/markdown/ua/plugins.md

 Some plugins need to be enabled in the Google Analytics Console as well.

-If you'd like to use a plugin not yet supported, please raise an issue on this project.

 Currently supported plugins:

 * AnalyticsPlugin.DISPLAY: Provides demographics information.